+ What does CRIC stand for?

 + What kind of donations do you take?

 We are currently not accepting in-kind donations.
 We have a wonderful partnership with Deseret Industries here in Logan that allows us to give refugee and immmigrant families vouchers that they can then take to the DI and get their needs.
-We do have an Amazon Registry, that includes diapers and wipes, which are the only in-kind donation we take.
+We do have an Amazon Registry, that includes some essentials we do take as in-kind donations.

 +What are monetary donations used for?